 Revit Plugin types

-Revit provides three options for plugin types: Command, Application, and DBApplication.
-They behave differently and appear in different places in the Revit menu.
+Revit API provides three plugin types: Command, Application, and DBApplication.
+They have various purposes and customization options.

 Command (IExternalCommand)

 The Command is the simplest type of Revit plugin.
-Think of it as a single method for a specific task (e.g., renumbering views, organizing sheets, or placing multiple elements with one click).
+It is a single method for a specific task (e.g., renumbering views, organizing sheets, or placing multiple elements with one click).

 Commands are implemented using the IExternalCommand interface.
 Below is a simple example of a Command showing the path of the current project.